-Dr. Zachary A. Casey is Associate Professor and Associate Chair of Educational Studies.
+Dr. Zachary A. Casey is Associate Professor and Chair of Educational Studies.
 His research and teaching focuses on critical whiteness studies, teacher education, anticapitalism, and critical pedagogy.
-Dr. Casey is particularly interested in the ways racial identity and systemic racism intersect in classrooms, schools, and in the lives of teachers and students.
+He is particularly interested in the ways racial identity and systemic racism intersect in classrooms, schools, and in the lives of teachers and students.
 His work focuses on building critical racial literacy and antiracist pedagogies with practicing and future teachers, as well as the social, cultural, and philosophical contexts of education.
 Dr. Casey has led dozens of professional development sessions and seminars for practicing teachers focused on racial equity and social justice.
 This work has seen him work with teachers and schools across the country to grow their capacity to combat racism.
-He co-edited Whiteness at the Table with Dr. Shannon K. McManimon and Dr. Christina Berchini (Lexington Press) in 2018 and edited Critical Understandings in Education Encyclopedia: Critical Whiteness Studies in Education (Brill Publishers), which came out in 2020.
-He also published Building Pedagogues: White Practicing Teachers and the Struggle for Antiracist Work in Schools, (co-authored with Shannon K. McManimon) will be published by SUNY Press in 2020.
+He co-edited Whiteness at the Table with Dr. Shannon K. McManimon and Dr. Christina Berchini (Lexington Press) in 2018 and edited the Encyclopedia of Critical Whiteness Studies in Education (Brill Publishers), which came out in 2020.
+He also published Building Pedagogues: White Practicing Teachers and the Struggle for Antiracist Work in Schools, (co-authored with Shannon K. McManimon) on SUNY Press in 2020.
 He received the 2019 Rising Alumni Award from the College of Education and Human Development at the University of Minnesota and his first book, A Pedagogy of Anticapitalist Antiracism, was awarded the 2018 Outstanding Book Award from the Society of Professors of Education.

 McManimon, S. K., Casey, Z. A., & Berchini, C. (Eds.)
 (2018).
 Whiteness at the table: Antiracism, racism, and identity in education.
 Lexington Books (Rowman & Littlefield).

 Casey, Z. A. (2016).
 A pedagogy of anticapitalist antiracism: Whiteness, neoliberalism, and resistance in education.
-Albany, NY: State University of New York Press.
+State University of New York Press.

 Casey, Z. A. & McCanless, M. J.* (2018).
 Looking backward to go forward: Toward a Kliebardian approach to curriculum theory.
 Berkeley Review of Education, 8 (1), 23-38.